maelingmurphy/My-Learning-Path/log.md

 ----------------------------------------------------------
 ## December 12, 2020
 **Today's Progress**:
-- Completed Day 12 #JavaScriptmas
+- :christmas_tree: Completed Day 12 #JavaScriptmas
 - CS50 Finance Project: Worked on "/buy" route:
     - Require that a user input a stock’s symbol, implemented as a text field whose name is symbol.
     - Render an apology if the input is blank or the symbol does not exist (as per the return value of lookup).